 This is a guide to finding and using materials in Rare Books and Special Collections (RBSC) at UBC Library.

 Rare Books and Special Collections acquires books and pamphlets in a number of areas of specialization.
-Our main interests are the exploration, history, literature, maps, social life and peoples of British Columbia.
-We also have strong interests in Canadian history and literature, selected areas of English literature, children’s literature, maps and cartobibliography, the history of science and medicine, as well as Guangdong Province of China.
+Our main interests are the exploration, history, literature, maps, social life, and peoples of British Columbia.
+We also have strong interests in Canadian history and literature, selected areas of English literature, children’s literature, and maps and cartobibliography, the history of science and medicine, as well as Guangdong Province of China.

 Rare Books and Special Collections’ holdings of cartographic archives and historical maps are especially strong in pre-1800 world/hemispheres, pre-1900 North America and Pacific Rim, fire insurance plans of B.C. towns and cities, and Edo-period Japan.
 Also acquired as parts of larger archival collections and fonds are collections of maps (both printed and hand-drawn), architectural drawings, and plans and blueprints.